Galapagos Island Floreana, also known as Charles or Santa Maria Island, is the southeasternmost island in the archipelago.

 This is one dive where you might want to fight your way through the passing currents to nestle on the rubbled bottom at 65′ and just hang out and wait to see what swims along.
 Groups of hammerheads and spotted eagle rays cruise back and forth across the currents and do come quite close to divers who are stationary for a while.
 This site is also great for snorkelers who can be dropped in the center of the crater and swim their way to the outside.

-Named not after the bird but a US ship, there is a wet landing onto a, literally, green beach – so coloured because it is made from olivine crystals (volcanic silicates of magnesium and iron).
+Named not after the bird but a US ship, there is a wet landing onto a, literally, green beach – so colored because it is made from olivine crystals (volcanic silicates of magnesium and iron).
 Pencil sea urchins may be found on the beach.

 A short walk inland and the trail comes to a brackish lagoon.
-This is home to one of the biggest populations of flamingos in the archipelago, these pink residents spend about 7 hours a day or more eating, and so take some binoculars to watch the ballet of necks as they gracefully move back and fourth, scouring the floor of the lagoon for little shrimp.
+This is home to one of the biggest populations of flamingos in the archipelago, these pink residents spend about 7 hours a day or more eating, and so take some binoculars to watch the ballet of necks as they gracefully move back and forth, scouring the floor of the lagoon for little shrimp.
 Take your binoculars to enjoy the show up close.
 Also present are pintail ducks and stilts.
-The trail crosses a narrow neck of land and Galapagos Marine Turtlecomes to a white beach on the eastern side of the island.
+The trail crosses a narrow neck of land and Galapagos Marine Turtle comes to a white beach on the eastern side of the island.
 Ghost crabs inhabit the beach, and rays and turtles can be seen in the sea.
-Sea turtles nest at Punta Cormorant (December to May) on the white sand beach, just a short walk away from the olive coloured beach where you land.
+Sea turtles nest at Punta Cormorant (December to May) on the white sand beach, just a short walk away from the olive colored beach where you land.